Circles.Life Mobile Phone Plans Review

 - Coles Mobile

 The following table shows a selection of published postpaid plans on Canstar Blue’s database, listed in order of lowest standard monthly cost to highest, then by data allowance, largest to smallest.
-These plans have been compared to Circles.Life’s $28 SIM-only postpaid plan.
-Use our comparison tool to see all plans available on Canstar Blue’s database.
+These plans have been compared to Circles.Life’s $25 SIM-only postpaid plan.
+Use our phone plan comparison tool to see all plans available on Canstar Blue’s database.
 This table includes products with links to referral partners.

 Is Circles.Life a good deal?

-Circles.Life’s single SIM-only plan could be a great deal if you’re looking for a contract-free option with flexibility.
-In terms of value for money, 20GB for $28 is a seriously competitive offer, plus you’ll also get unlimited standard talk and text in Australia.
+Circles.Life’s SIM-only plans could be a great deal if you’re looking for a contract-free option that is also straightforward.
+In terms of value for money, 30GB for $25 and 50GB for $35 are quite competitive offers, plus you’ll also get unlimited standard talk and text in Australia.
 It also means you can bring your own unlocked smartphone, and transfer your existing phone number.

-However, if you are a low-level or super-heavy data user, need to buy a new phone, or want included international options, Circles.Life may not be your best bet.
-Paying extra for international roaming and calls can add up quickly, even with Circle.Life’s $300 cap, and there’s plenty of telcos on the market who offer unlimited overseas calls as part of standard plan inclusions.
+However, paying extra for international roaming and calls can add up quickly, and there are plenty of telcos on the market who offer unlimited overseas calls as part of standard plan inclusions.

-Overall, Circles.Life offers great value for customers who are happy to avoid the standard phone-on-a-plan contract cycle, and don’t necessarily need included extras such as international calls or data-free streaming.
+Overall, Circles.Life offers great value for customers who are happy to avoid the standard phone-on-a-plan contract cycle, and don’t necessarily need included extras such as international calls.
 But as always, make sure to compare plans and coverage before deciding on a provider – use our comparison tool to find the right plan for you.

 About the author of this page